tymonaghan/djangotutorial/journal.md

 Wow, this is a cool one, we added a filter based on the pub_date.
 I guess it knows it's a date and automatically allows filtering by 1/7/30 days, etc.

 Another cool one, we added a search bar based on the question text with one line of code.

+## customizing admin l&f
+added a "templates" directory (but these are *project* templates) and then added a path to that directory as `DIR` in settings.py.

+then
+- create a directory called "admin" in that templates folder
+- copy the `base_site.html` template from django source code into that admin folder
+- update that template to replace the {{}} with my own site name

+that's it!
+Kind of convoluted to access that template and copy it over but once it's in place, it's easy.